 • The proposed system would be able to automate the solid waste monitoring process and management of the overall collection process using IOT (Internet of Things).

-• The Proposed system consist of main subsystems namely Smart Trash System(STS) and Smart Monitoring and Controlling Hut(SMCH).
+• The Proposed system consists of main subsystems namely Smart Trash System(STS) and Smart Monitoring and Controlling Hut(SMCH).

 • In the proposed system, whenever the waste bin gets filled this is acknowledged by placing the circuit at the waste bin, which transmits it to the receiver at the desired place in the area or spot.

 • In the proposed system, the received signal indicates the waste bin status at the monitoring and controlling system.

 With the web application, the administrator will be able to search for dustbins.
 The result will be based on the criteria the user inputs.
 There are several search criteria, and it will be possible for the administrator of the system to manage the options for those criteria that have that.

 The result of the search will be viewed either in a list view or in a map view, depending on what criteria are included in the search.
 The list view will have one list item for each dustbin matching the search criteria and show a small part of the dustbin information, so the user can identify the dustbin.
 The administrator will be able to either select a dustbin as a target destination or get information on how to get there or view the information of a specific dustbin.

 The web portal will provide the functionality to manage the system and the dustbin information.
 It will also provide information about the system, for example, showing when there is a new update.

 A list of possible stakeholders of the system and a brief description of their needs, business rules, possibilities and connections with others is presented below: